changkun/lmu-thesis-latex/README.md

-# LaTeX Template for LMU Munich Thesis Paper and Beamer
+# LaTeX Template for LMU Munich Theses

-📔 A LaTeXtemplate for LMU Master/Bachelor Theis paper and beamer.
+📔 A LaTeXtemplate for LMU Master/Bachelor Theis *paper* and *beamer*.

 ## Quick start